fsuri/Basil_SOSP21_artifact/README.md

             | stall-late    |      -       |       -      |   [10%, 65]  |  [18%, 62]   |  [25%, 61]   |  [36%, 59]   |  [40%, 56]   |  [42%, 54]

  > **[NOTE]** Why does %faulty/total end at different points?/
-     The explanation is not unavailability, or a failure to run the experiment: rather, it is an artifact of how we count transactions.
+     The explanation is not unavailability, or a failure to run the experiment: rather, it is an artefact of how we count transactions.
 In particular, (faulty_clients x failure_frequency) % (e.g. 45% for Indicus-90-2) of the transactions newly submitted to Basil are faulty.
 However, contention (and dependencies on equivocating transactions) can require some of the correct transactions to abort and re-execute (faulty transactions instead do not care to retry), which decreases the percentage of faulty transactions that Basil processes (since, again, some correct transactions end up being prepared multiple times).
 Thus, when measuring the throughout, the percentage of faulty transactions we report is the fraction of faulty transactions among all processed (as opposed to admitted) transactions--the latter is set at (faulty_clients x failure_frequency) %, while the former depends on the number of re-executions of correct transactions.

 #### **Microbenchmarks**: